 - Pass-through taxation: While owners are required to report their portion of profit and loss, they will only be required to pay taxes on their own portion within their own tax bracket.

-- Limited liability: Similar to an LLC, all of the company directors, officers, shareholders, and employees will avoid personal asset-liability when it comes to business debts.
+- Limited liability: Similar to an LLC, all the company directors, officers, shareholders, and employees will avoid personal asset-liability when it comes to business debts.

 - Unlimited lifetime: When an owner of the company passes away it will not affect the functionality of the company.
 The same is to be said if an owner leaves the company, the business will always continue to operate.